nytimes/react-prosemirror/README.md

 children have run their render functions.
 This means that special care must be taken to access the EditorView from within other React components.
 In order to abstract away this complexity, React ProseMirror provides two hooks:
-`useEditorEffect` and `useEditorEvent`.
+`useEditorEffect` and `useEditorEventCallback`.
 Both of these hooks can be used from any children of the ProseMirror component.

 #### `useEditorEffect`